PA3 Virtual Wine Tasting

 May 22, 2020 -The PA3 book club will meet on Thursday, June 25, from 7:00-8:00 pm via Zoom.

 If you would like to participate, please email firstname.lastname@example.org to request the Zoom link.

 Our selection is:

-The PA3 book club meets on the last (usually) Thursday evening of each month (except July, August & December) from 7-8:30, usually in East Pyne or Frist.
+The PA3 book club meets on the last Thursday evening of each month (except July, August & December) from 7-8:30, in East Pyne or Frist under normal circumstances, and via Zoom from 7-8 as long as the COVID-19 shutdown remains in place.
 Selections alternate, with occasional exceptions, between fiction and non-fiction, and the authors or books typically have a Princeton connection.
-Book club meetings are open to all PA3 members and their spouses/partners, and no RSVP is needed.
+Book club meetings are open to all PA3 members and their spouses/partners.

 A list of book club selections can be found at https://princetonaaa.org/bookclub.

 Thursday, June 25, 2020 - 7:00 PM to